-Over the past month, one of the major changes in the fight against COVID-19 in Rhode Island has been the push for more testing - for people who are symptomatic, but also for people who are not showing symptoms of COVID-19.
+Since December, one of the major changes in the fight against COVID-19 in Rhode Island has been the push for more testing - for people who are symptomatic, but also for people who are not showing symptoms of COVID-19.

 Tests are now widely available for everyone, and the state of Rhode Island is making on-campus testing available to public and independent schools.